Our Spiritual Programme 2014/15

 Tibetan Buddhist Meditation and Philosophy Courses

-All courses and dates are subject to change, please check for updates and additions
+s and dates are subject to change, please check for updates and additions

 Root Institute provides an excellent environment for people of any nationality and any religion to explore their minds and develop their positive qualities through study and meditation on the teachings of the Buddha.